-Products that feature these aspects on their web site have often put more effort into ensuring their products can cool easily.
-Talalay latex typically has an advantage over Dunlop latex in temperature regulation If temperature regulation is a particularly important factor for you, I encourage you to take a look at some of our top cool mattress contestants, where we test the effectiveness of the cooling properties with a thermal imaging camera.
+Products that feature these aspects on their website have often put more effort into ensuring their products can cool easily.
+Talalay latex typically has an advantage over Dunlop latex in temperature regulation.
+If temperature regulation is particularly important to you, I encourage you to take a look at some of the best cooling mattresses we recommend, where we test the effectiveness of the cooling properties with a thermal imaging camera.

 Memory Foam Mattress Considerations

-A memory foam product can often be an ideal choice for sleepers over 300 lbs.
-This is because, generally speaking, they typically offer a high degree of support, and their visco-elastic properties allow for you to enjoy the pressure relief you get with that added hug and contour that memory foam is well-known for.
-We briefly discussed the fact that some memory foams are known to sleep hot.
-However, don’t allow this generalization to hinder you from further pursuing this excellent option.
-When you examine the website, check to see if they make a point of telling you how they solve this problem as it’s common for manufacturers to do so.
-You’ll often find that they add components such as copper or gel into the material or involve processes which helps mattress better manage proper temperature regulation.
+A memory foam product can often be an ideal choice for sleepers over 300 pounds.
+This is because they typically offer a high degree of support, and their visco-elastic properties allow you to enjoy the pressure relief you get with that added contour that memory foam is known for.
+We’ve briefly discussed the fact that some memory foams are known to sleep hot.
+However, don’t allow this generalization to hinder you from pursuing this excellent option.
+When you examine the manufacturer’s website of the product you’re considering, check to see if they recommend how they solve this problem, as it’s common for manufacturers to do so.
+You’ll often find that they add components such as copper or gel into the material, or involve processes which helps the mattress manage temperature regulation.

 When dealing with memory foam, there’s a way you can estimate durability.
 This is through the product’s density.
-Heavy sleepers should limit their options to products featuring a density of no less than 5 lbs in the comfort layers.
-Anything less than this range will wear more quickly over time.
-It’s worth noting that, since the comfort layer is where most direct compression will occur, it’s a good idea to pay close attention to the specific density of these layers as the density of the product as a whole won’t offer you this information.
+Heavy sleepers should limit their options to products featuring a density of no less than 5 pounds in the comfort layers.
+Anything less than this will wear more quickly over time.
+It’s worth noting that, since the comfort layer is where most direct compression will occur, it’s a good idea to pay attention to the specific density of these layers, as the density of the product as a whole won’t offer you this information.